You have a permit in Sweden – Asylum Repatriation grant

 1. We will review the application and ask you to provide more information if needed.

-2. Once the Swedish Migration Agency has made a decision, we will send it to your registered address.
+2. Once we have made a decision, we will send it to your registered address.

 3. If the decision states that you will receive the repatriation grant, you must notify the Swedish Tax Agency that you will be moving.